Keto vs Mediterranean Diet: Which Wins?

 The ketogenic diet may be beneficial for type 2 diabetics to help them maintain glucose levels within a normal range.

-Since it significantly lowers carbohydrate intake, it’s likely to reduce the individual’s need for insulin.
-Research has found that eating this way can be helpful in controlling the level of HbA1c—the glucose traveling in the blood during a 3-month period.
+Since it significantly lowers carbohydrate intake, it would be expected to reduce the individual’s need for insulin.
+Research has found that eating this way can be helpful in controlling the level of HbA1c—the glucose traveling in the blood during a three-month period.

 But it could be risky for people taking medication to control blood sugar.
 The combination of this diet and medication can lower blood glucose to dangerous levels.
 Therefore, it’s essential to talk to your doctor to adjust your medication before starting on keto.